 - Gently add the fish to the soup, cover, and cook for about 5 more minutes or until the fish is cooked through.
 Be very gentle while stirring because you don’t want the fish to flake apart in the soup.

-- Add enough sinigang seasoning to your desired sourness.
+- Add enough sinigang seasoning to your desired sourness, then add fish sauce.
 Sinigang seasoning brands vary slightly in saltiness and flavor.
 If you get to a level of sourness you like, but the soup is lacking saltiness, add more fish sauce.

 - Toss in bok choy and cook for a couple more minutes, or until they’re wilted.
 Turn off heat and serve with steamy hot rice.
 Enjoy!